The beautiful Brúarfoss Waterfall - is this the bluest River in Iceland

 Hlauptungufoss waterfall

-Now, let's start the hike to the waterfall and hike for a while in Iceland's pristine nature on the east side of Brúará river.
+Now, let's start the hike to the waterfall and hike for a while in Iceland's pristine nature on the east side of the Brúará River.
 Along the way, you will see a couple of smaller waterfalls.

 Photographing Hlauptungufoss

-After the source, the river runs in the approx. 4 km long Brúarskörð gully and several spring-fed rivers merge with it along the way to Brúarfoss waterfall.
+From the source, the river runs in the approximately 4 km long Brúarskörð gully, and several spring-fed rivers merge with it along the way to Brúarfoss waterfall.

-The forceful river Brúará has made potholes in the riverbed which then with time have turned into a chasm.
+The forceful river Brúará has made potholes in the riverbed, which, over time, have turned into a chasm.

-This makes the colours of the river powdery blue and white and these beautiful colours are enhanced by the sun.
+This makes the river's colours powdery blue and white, and these beautiful hues are enhanced by the sun.

-Thirty minutes into the hike we reached the first waterfall in the river, the beautiful blue Hlauptungufoss waterfall, which cascades with great force into a small gully.
+Thirty minutes into the hike, we reached the first waterfall in the river, the beautiful blue Hlauptungufoss, which cascades with great force into a small gully.

-Fish can reach Hlauptungufoss waterfall, but they cannot jump above the approx. 4 meters tall waterfall, so this is as far as they go.
+Fish can reach Hlauptungufoss waterfall, but they cannot jump above the approx. 4-meter-tall waterfall, so this is as far as they go.

-We, who live here in Iceland, have the advantage of being able to plan our hikes in accordance with the weather forecast, and we waited for a sunny day for this hike.
+We, who live here in Iceland, have the advantage of planning our hikes in accordance with the weather forecast, and we waited for a sunny day for this hike.

-It was a warm and sunny day which made this hike one of the most memorable days of the summer.
+It was a warm and sunny day, making this hike one of the most memorable hikes of the summer.

-We went on this hike during the time when we couldn't travel abroad and visited many of the sights in Iceland, that we hadn't visited for decades.
+We went on this hike during the pandemic, when we couldn't travel abroad, and visited many of Iceland's sights we hadn't seen in decades.

-I first visited Brúarfoss waterfall decades ago when I was staying in one of the summer cottages close to the river, but had never done the whole hike before.
+I first visited Brúarfoss waterfall decades ago when I was staying in one of the summer cottages by the river, but I had never done the whole hike.

 Miðfoss waterfall

-It is a very popular hike, so you can expect the path to be crowded, but on this summer day during Covid, there were only a couple of Icelanders on this hike.
+It is a very popular hike, so you can expect the path to be crowded, but on this summer day during the pandemic, there were only a couple of Icelanders on this hike.

 It is beautiful, but more like rapids in the river.

-Take care here by the river bank when admiring or photographing the waterfall, as there has been a tragic fatal accident here, where a boy fell into the river and his father jumped in to rescue him.
+Take care here by the riverbank when admiring or photographing the waterfall, as there was also a tragic fatal accident here in 2022, where a boy fell into the river, and his father jumped in to rescue him.

-He was able to push his son toward the river bank and passers-by were able to pull him out.
+He was able to push his son toward the riverbank, and passersby pulled him out.

 A Eurasian Wren singing by Miðfoss waterfall

-The singing was mesmerizing and added to the beauty of this day.
-This tiny little bird with a big voice is Iceland's second smallest bird and stays in Iceland all year long.
-I rarely see it on my travels in Iceland though.
+The singing was mesmerizing and added to the day's beauty.
+This tiny little bird with a big voice is Iceland's second-smallest bird and stays in Iceland all year.
+I rarely see it on my travels in Iceland, though.

 Brúarfoss waterfall

-When we reach the river Fremri-Vallá which merges with the Brúará river the path leads up to a bridge where we can cross that small river.
+When we reach the river Fremri-Vallá, which merges with Brúará, the path leads up to a bridge where we can cross the small river.

-This beautiful hike ended by the queen of Brúará, Brúarfoss, or Brúarárfoss waterfall.
+This beautiful hike ended at the queen of Brúará, Brúarfoss, or Brúarárfoss waterfall.

 It is breathtaking watching this beautiful waterfall.
 It is not tall, but very picturesque.
-The best view of the waterfall, in my opinion, is from that bridge.
+The best view of the waterfall is from that bridge.

 This powdery blue pool makes Brúarfoss waterfall so picturesque.
 I adore this colour.